Market Rules

 • the Market Abuse Regulation (MAR), which sets out rules to prevent market abuse including rules around the disclosure and control of inside information and disclosure of dealings in shares by directors and other senior management of issuers.
 MAR represents direct retained EU law and therefore continues to form part of UK law after exit from the EU.

-The Listing Rules page includes information for companies that are listed on the London Stock Exchange.
+The UK Listing Rules page includes information for companies that are listed on the London Stock Exchange.

 Correction list for hyphenation